07th-mod/higurashi-patch-compiler/readme.md

 $ composer install
 ```

-The compiler needs the game files as well.
-Please check that the paths in `Constants.php` are correct.
-(TODO: Add a local YAML file instead.)
+The compiler needs the game files as well and a mysql database.
+Copy `config/local.example.yml` to `config/local.yml` and edit the paths and database connection settings.

 ## Compiling a patch